-Instead of holding US stocks under the Canadian Account type, keeping it under RRSP USD or TFSA makes more sense, you get to control when to exchange the money and at what time.
+Instead of holding US stocks under the Canadian Account, keeping it under the TFSA or RRSP USD makes more sense, you get to control when to exchange the money back and at what time.
 That’s the whole point of discussion here.
+Let’s get started.

 How To Convert CAD to USD Using the Investor’s Edge Platform?

 If you Invest using the CIBC’s Investor’s Edge platform and want to buy US stocks, here’s how you can convert Canadian Dollars to US dollars in a simple way.